Joy worked in construction for 7 years alongside her husband (25+ yrs. experience)—working on pole barns, grain bins, and barn repairs.

 A Note on Weather

 Besides all this, you should consider humidity.
-A grain bin is shaped much like a water bottle, and acts much like one, with condensation forming easily, and water vapor finding it hard to exit.
+A grain bin is shaped like a water bottle and acts much like one, with condensation forming easily and water vapor finding it hard to exit.
 Even fairly dry weather outside can mean a sweltering atmosphere inside a bin.
-If you are doing your bin-moving project in the summer, we recommend trying to work in the early morning(s) as much as you can, before the sun hits the bin full-force.
+If you are doing your bin-moving project in the summer, we recommend working in the early morning(s) as much as possible before the sun hits the bin full force.

 The Tools You Will Need for Grain Bin Disassembly

-Lifting ring (see Step Three, below, for images and details)
+- Lifting ring (see Step 3, below, for images and details)

 You May Also Need: